 Atlas: Automatically Tuned Linear Algebra Software

 The automatically tuned linear algebra software (ATLAS) is an environment that allows software development.
-An environment in this case implies an operating system, the programming language, the tools for enhancing performance and functionality as well as debugging tools.
+An environment, in this case, implies an operating system, the programming language, the tools for enhancing performance and functionality as well as debugging tools.

 The Automatically tuned linear algebra software aims at applying empirical techniques so as to create portable performance ability.
 Advanced methods such as parallel programming are a reality in this environment.
-As such, more tools need to be applied so as to avail this capability.
+As such, more tools need to be applied so as to avail of this capability.
 These tools include Replay T, AVIO – TM, and Transactional Application Profiling Environment (TAPE)

 Replay T adapts the transactional memory in this environment such that an interface between the arbiter and the operating system central processing unit (OS CPU) is created which is harmonious.
 Replay T thus acts as a deterministic replay tool which simplifies the mechanism of capturing and thread interleaving.

-Basic linear algebra subprograms (BLAS) which is a standard interface for programming and libraries it serves as a major building block for vector based operations.
+Basic linear algebra subprograms (BLAS) which is a standard interface for programming and libraries it serves as a major building block for vector-based operations.